goliatone/go-cms/docs/CMS_ENTITIES.md

 4. **Default Configuration**: Functions with simple codes without required setup.

-5. **opt in Complexity**: Advanced features require explicit configuration.
+5. **Opt-In Complexity**: Advanced features like custom fallback chains or regional formatters are inactive by default and must be enabled via the main `Config` struct.

 6. **Unified Schema**: Simple and complex modes use identical database schema with different data.

-### Implementation Philosophy: Progressive Complexity
+### Architectural Approach: Progressive Complexity

 **Design Constraints**:
 - Many i18n libraries require choosing between simple or complex modes at initialization